 No medical support?

 No, no, zero.
 So she used to use food to regulate her emotions, you know, so was a big problem.
-And my father in law currently takes a whole bunch of medication and so does my dad.
+And my father-in-law currently takes a whole bunch of medication and so does my dad.
 Not so much my dad, he probably takes one or two tablets, but we’ve seen that as their kids and we thought like, how did it end up like that and do we want to end up like that we want to go down that path.

-Thankfully, I didn’t take any medication and couldn’t be happier, healthier, because of the decisions that I made early on to be curious about what I can do to help myself you know.
+Thankfully, I didn’t take any medication and couldn’t be happier, and healthier, because of the decisions that I made early on to be curious about what I could do to help myself you know.
 Look, it’s just, it’s fascinating.
-It’s a shame that you guys went through that but I’m hope that it hasn’t impacted your family, you know, too negatively, and you’re coming out of it now and things are better, you know, so, thanks for putting up with it and doing what you’re doing still.
+It’s a shame that you guys went through that but I hope that it hasn’t impacted your family, you know, too negatively, and you’re coming out of it now and things are better, you know, so, thanks for putting up with it and doing what you’re doing still.
 I’m just loving it.
 I’m just loving that.
 You guys are out there.

 Thanks, Bill much appreciated.